 The Czech Republic (or Czechia) is consolidating its role as a main tourism hub in Europe.
 Since the 90’s, the city’s tourism infrastructure developed quickly, and today Prague is one of most visited cities in Europe.

-Apart from its attractions, one of the biggest advantages of Prague is its central location in Europe.
-Prague is just a few hours away by land from cities like Berlin, Vienna and Budapest.
+Apart from its attractions, one of the biggest advantages of the city is its central location in Europe.
+The capital of Czechia is just a few hours away by land from cities like Berlin, Vienna and Budapest.
 If you are flying, you can reach most European capitals in a 2 to 3 hours flight.
 Prague’s Airport is also showing steady growth in the past years, and has direct intercontinental flights to Asia and North America.

 The city is also famous for its signature building and sights.
 Among the most famous ones, we can mention the Charles Bridge, the Prague Castle, and the Old Town Square with its iconic Astronomical Clock.